Bruce Springsteen ~ RDS Dublin

 With the low hanging afternoon sun casting its light on the stage, the man finally arrived with his entourage to kick off one magnificent set.
 Having a small dig at events earlier that week in London where power was turned off on them during a set with Paul McCartney.
 Wow nobody does that to the Boss!

 As the day moved along, the light dimmed and we were treated to some stage images, adding some mood to the gig.
 Many of the usual hits were played along with some of the lesser known tracks off the new album.
-The arena was hopping with everyone singing along to their favourites.
+The Arena was hopping with everyone singing along to their favorites.
 A young girl was pulled onto the stage to sing along with the Boss to “Waiting on a sunny day” much to the delight of the crowd.

 With some clouds looming towards the end of the set, it looked like it could come down.
 Bruce not known for short sets kept going.
 Pretty impressive for an artist of his stature, giving some much to his beloved fans…. a reason why he is still hugely popular with the crowds all over the world!